How Do I Make My Candles at Home?

 Assemble the Materials and Container

-Empty Mason jars or even tin cans will work, although candle holders or specialty candle jars can be purchased from a craft store.
+Empty Mason jars or even tin cans will work, although candle holders or specialty candle jars can be purchased.
 Just ensure the vessel is to your liking, as most poured candles cannot be removed from their container before burning.

 Melt the Wax